 Teeth Whitening & Bleaching Treatment

-Power bleaching is a quick fix.
-Home bleaching achieves the same results, and sometimes even provides better results.
+Power bleaching is a quick fix for teeth whitening, while home teeth bleaching achieves the same results, and sometimes even provides better results.
 Often, we recommend a combination.

 Home bleaching upper teeth over five days for two hours during the day.

 We often recommend a combination of bleaching, composites or veneers.
 The patient in this case has had their teeth bleached and then had four veneers placed on the upper front teeth.

 Using our modern scanning equipment, your Snö dentist will take an impression of both your upper and lower jaws to make plaster models.
 Based on the models, individual bleach guards are made.
 Your dentist will instruct you on how to place the bleach gel in the guards before placing them over your teeth.
 Depending on the severity of discolouration, the number of times to repeat the treatment will vary.
 Each treatment lasts 1-2 hours and will ideally be repeated 10-15 times.

 A more complicated case with innate discolourations.
 After 15 treatments (right) on both upper and lower jaws.

 The colour of the tooth is determined by the light reflecting through the many layers of the tooth, including the underlying dentine.
 The colour of the layers determines the colour of the tooth.
 The outer layers are normally lighter than the deeper layers of dentine, which are more colourful (yellow).
 The enamel has microscopic cracks where colour from food and beverages accumulate over years.
 When you bleach teeth, the bleaching agent will penetrate the microscopic cracks and dissolve the colourants.

 The enamel protects the teeth.
 Under the enamel is the dentine, which is usually darker and more yellow.
 In the centre is the nerve and blood supply.